SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 ## Classification with K-means clustering

-We used K-means to make a simple classification from our game embeddings.
+We used K-means clustering to partition our games in sensible categories.
 After a bit of trial and error with different seeds and cluster number, we settled on a 20-cluster classification that produced fairly satisfying results.
-We used the silhouette score to determine the good number of clusters, but we also chose a high number for more variety.
+We used the [Silhouette Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) to determine a good number of clusters, but we also chose a high number for more variety.

+The figure below shows the games which are part of each cluster.
+Use the menu to navigate to the cluster of your choice.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
 If you know your games well, you see that the classification worked pretty well, at the exception of some oddities.
 Particularly satisfying are the clusters 3 and 19, which group grand strategy games such as the _Civilization_ and _Total War_ series, and Simulation games of all sorts respectively.